gracetveit/nextts-skeleton/README.md

-# Typescript Project Skeleton
+# Typescript/NextJS Project Skeleton

-This is a project skeleton, using Typescript, Testem, and Prettier for simple scripts
+This is a project skeleton, using Typescript, NextJS, Testem, and Prettier for static site dev